Preparing for divorce mediation is important. Here is the ultimate list of steps you need to take to prepare for divorce mediation.

 17. Consider Who Will Live In The House During Your Divorce And Who Will Pay The Expenses

 Why it matters: Living together during divorce is tough.
 Someone has to take care of the house, pay the bills, keep it clean, etc. It’s hard to agree on these things while you are not getting along.
 Address these issues in your divorce mediation as soon as possible.
-Look to the article “What Happens To Your House in Divorce?” for advice as to how to go about the sale of your house as well as living in it during the process.
+Learn more about How to Address Your Living Situation in Divorce if you Share a House.

 18. If You Are Selling Your House, Choose Your Realtor Carefully